National Safety Council: History

-In 1912, the first Cooperative Safety Congress was held in Milwaukee, Wisconsin.
-The event was sponsored by the Association of Iron and Steel Electrical Engineers (a predecessor of the Association for Iron and Steel Technology).
-The approximately 200 attendees, representing industry and government, resolved to “organize and create a permanent body for the promotion of the safety to human life in the industries of the United States.
+Following the March 25, 1911 Triangle Shirtwaist Factory Fire in New York City, the Association of Iron and Steel Electrical Engineers (a predecessor of the Association for Iron and Steel Technology) called for a national industrial safety conference.
+In 1912, the Association of Iron and Steel Electrical Engineers sponsored the first Cooperative Safety Congress, which took place in Milwaukee, Wisconsin.
+The approximately 200 attendees, representing industry and government, resolved to “organize and create a permanent body for the promotion of the safety to human life in the industries of the United States."

-At the Second Safety Congress in 1913, the National Council for Industrial Safety was established.
+In 1913, at the Second Safety Congress in New York City, the National Council for Industrial Safety was established.
 It was headquartered in Chicago, Illinois and Robert W. Campbell served as first president and William H. Cameron served as secretary.

 The name was changed to National Safety Council in 1914, to reflect the organization's expanded scope to include traffic and home safety.
 As membership increased, the NSC began producing posters, technical fact sheets, and other publications.

 In 1953, the U.S. Congress and President Dwight D. Eisenhower recognized the importance of the NSC’s efforts with a Congressional charter to: “...arouse and maintain the interest of the people of the United States... in safety and in accident prevention, and to encourage the adoption and institution of safety methods by all persons, corporations, and other organizations."